New Ladok and how it affects doctoral courses

 The examiner - a new user

-Just like today, an examiner must be appointed for each course.
+Just like before, an examiner must be appointed for each course.
 Appointed examiners should be included in the department's list of examiners.
 This list should not, as previously announced, be sent to the Ladok support, but only be kept at the department.

 New routines when changing department

-For more information about the Ladok implementation project, please see New Ladok or contact the project manager Juni Francén Engdahl.
+For more information about the Ladok implementation project, please see Ladok or contact the project manager Juni Francén Engdahl.